toddogrin/PatternBuffer/Languages/CSharp/README.md

 The C# PatternBuffer implementation is comprised of several sub-projects.
 They are described below.

-### PatternBuffer

-The base library for C# PatternBuffers.
-This is a run-time dependency and can be included as-is.
-Generated C# code will derive from classes contained in this project.

 ### PatternBufferCompiler

-The library containing the default C# PatternBufferCompiler class.
+The library containing the default C# PatternBufferCompiler class and supporting functions.
 This is NOT a command line application, but rather just a class that can compile C# PatternBuffers.

 ### PatternBufferCompilerProgram